-U.S. nursing homes in hot spots see surge
+U.S. nursing homes in hot spots see virus surge

 Some states also relaxed nursing home visiting rules in the late spring as conditions improved.
 And the Centers for Disease Control and Prevention released a study this week showing that residents of a Maryland nursing home who received dialysis treatment outside the facility became infected in much greater numbers than those who did not receive that care.

-When a team led by Grabowski examined nearly 3,000 nursing homes for the factors that led to a covid-19 outbreak, they found some circumstances had more influence than others.
+When a team led by Grabowski examined nearly 3,000 nursing homes for the factors that led to a COVID-19 outbreak, they found some circumstances had more influence than others.
 Facilities were more likely to have at least one case if they were in urban areas, were not part of chains and had a larger percentage of residents who were African American.
 The state where a nursing home is located also mattered.

 But the odds of having an outbreak were not affected by having a prior infection violation, a large number of residents on Medicaid or receiving a five-star rating, the highest available, from federal reviewers.
 Ownership of a facility also did not appear to factor into whether an outbreak was likely.